stevedonovan/moi/readme.md

 192.168.0.13	jessie	1.7.0-3_i386.deb
 ```

 So, the use of giving "help" is that the error messages are a bit nicer.

-(It _would_
-be cool to have a `moi` command which gives help for all extension commands available.)
+`moi commands` will show you all available aliases.

 ## Running on Devices